-Spe Species Name Chilean Anchovy, Engraulis ringens A1 Data ( Collection - M inimum Requirements A1.1 Landings da Landings da ta are collected such that the fishery-wide removals of this species are known.
-Yes A1.2 Sufficient addit Iditional information is collected to enable an indication of stock status to be Yes estimated.
-Clause outcome: Pass

-A1.1 Landings data are collected such that the fishery-wide removals of this species are known.

-Fishery-dependent data is collected through port sampling of landings (SERNAPESCA Inspectors) and observer reports (IFOP directed).
+Spe cies Name Chilean Anchovy, Engraulis ringens A1 Data Collection - M inimum Requirements AT A1.1 Landings da ta are collected such that the fishery-wide removals of this species are known.
+Yes A1.2 Sufficient ad dditional information is collected to enable an indication of stock status to be Yes estimated.
+Clause outcome: Pass A1.1 La ndings data are colle Clause outcome: ected such that the fishery-wide removals of this species are known.
+Pass - Fishery -depend dent data is c ected such that the fishery-wide removals of this species are known. orts (IFOP Fishery directe -depend d).
+In 2 dent data is c 021 the landi ected such that the fishery-wide removals of this species are known. ollected through port sampling of landings (SERNAPESCA Inspectors) and observer repo orts (IFOP